vuejs/v2.vuejs.org/src/v2/guide/single-file-components.md

 - **No CSS support** means that while HTML and JavaScript are modularized into components, CSS is conspicuously left out
 - **No build step** restricts us to HTML and ES5 JavaScript, rather than preprocessors like Pug (formerly Jade) and Babel

-All of these are solved by **single-file components** with a `.vue` extension, made possible with build tools such as Webpack or Browserify.
+All of these are solved by **single-file components** with a `.vue` extension, made possible with build tools such as webpack or Browserify.

 Here's a simple example of a file we'll call `Hello.vue`: